Castro Sweep: Gathering at Castro and Market Streets

-Police riot
+Police response

 At around 8 p.m., the police announced that the gathering was an unlawful assembly and began to march shoulder-to-shoulder down Castro Street towards 18th Street.
 Many of the officers wore riot gear, and several people on the streets were attacked by officers wielding nightsticks.
 Officers ordered individuals to remain inside nearby buildings and announced that anyone on the streets or sidewalks faced arrest.
 The Reverend Jim Schexnayder, the director of HIV/AIDS services for the Roman Catholic Diocese of Oakland, was on Castro Street at the time and was ordered into a nearby building by a SFPD officer.
 About 200 officers, representing approximately half of all SFPD officers on duty at the time, participated in the sweep, which covered about 7 city blocks.
 During the sweep, protestors began to chant the helmet badge number of a police officer who had assaulted a nineteen-year-old at the rally, rendering him unconscious and in need of several stitches.
 According to Koskovich, the police regrouped around 9 p.m. and continued their sweep.
 By about 10 p.m., police had left the area, with many of the protestors remaining on the streets.
 Following this, some ACT UP members gathered at the intersection of Castro and 18th and, after some cheering, left the area as well.